When did we decide to stop talking to each other?

 Culture shock really kicks in for business leaders who discover that, for the first time in decades, communicating with customers cuts both ways.
 Too many brands fill their social streams with toothless attempts at conversation.
 Other companies play nonstop defense, until their replies just echo constant disappointment.

 Social media amplification and other outreach campaigns put your message in front of influencers.
 But they’re useless without strategies designed to celebrate your champions while minimizing your detractors.
 Authentic communication requires embracing your beliefs and backing them up with facts.

 When we talk about “user experience,” we talk about how you surprise and delight your customer with every interaction.
 When your ideal customer gets excited just looking at your product.
 When your target audience can’t wait for you to take the stage.
 When customers actually start stalking your delivery trucks.

 A magical thing happens when you structure your organization around your customers.
 They can’t wait to do business with you.
 Instead of churning sales teams through endless rounds of cold calls, you’re developing systems that simplify ordering and fulfillment.
 You’re reducing defects so you can minimize complaints, and you’re developing systems to care for the few customers that need a white glove touch to turn them back into raving fans.

 How 2820 does D2C

 We’re using everything we’ve learned about D2C to build our business, the same way we can help build yours.
-We partner with traditional public relations and ad agencies, but we also work directly with some of today’s most daring business leaders.
+We partner with traditional public relations and ad agencies, but we also work directly with some of today’s most daring business leaders to deliver outstanding customer experiences.
 Our clients include Fortune 500 companies, hard core bootstrappers, and venture-backed startups that can’t wait to ring the opening bell someday.
 We all share a passion for getting direct with our customers.